arcticoder/warp-bubble-exotic-matter-density/README.md

 ```bash
 pdflatex exotic_matter_density.tex
 ```

-The output PDF will contain the simplified expression for $\widetilde T^{00}$ and the condition under which it becomes negative.
+The resulting PDF will contain the simplified expression for $\widetilde T^{00}(r,t)$ and the precise condition under which it becomes negative.